Installing BDsensor-m-m

 Loading...

-Apply the patch to the Marlin firmware
+Install the patch into Marlin firmware

-The BD sensor is integrated into Marlin 2.1.x (since 2022.8.27).
+The BD sensor has been integrated into Marlin 2.1.x (since 2022.8.27).

 You can download the release version.
 However, it is now recommended to download the latest bugfix version: https://github.com/MarlinFirmware/Marlin